johnjackoleary/cfi-commonplace-book/Lesson Plans/Instrument/IR.12 IFR Departure Procedures and Terminal Arrival Procedures.md

 				1. [KIWA](https://cfijack.com/latest-plate-redirect/?plate=SW4TO.PDF#page=28) DVA
 				2. [KSQL](https://cfijack.com/latest-plate-redirect/?plate=SW2TO.PDF#page=25) DVA
 			2. ATC provides obstacle clearance via radar vectors prior to reaching the MVA and minimum IFR altitude
-			3. No DP but has IAP
+			3. No DP but has IAP^[https://www.boldmethod.com/learn-to-fly/navigation/diverse-departure-assessment-no-sid-no-odp/]
 	4. VFR-to-IFR departures^[One example of this is the departure from KSQL]
 	5. [[VCOA]]
 		1. > [!quote] From [[AIM 5]]-2-9